-In all occupancies, quantities of flammable and combustible liquids in excess of 10 gallons (38L) used for maintenance purposes and the operations of equipment shall be stored in liquid storage cabinets in accordance with IFC.
+In all occupancies, quantities of flammable and combustible liquids more than 10 gallons (38L) used for maintenance purposes and the operations of equipment shall be stored in liquid storage cabinets in accordance with IFC.
 Quantities not exceeding 10 gallons (38L) are allowed to be stored outside of a cabinet if they are stored in approved containers.